AsviS/arwes/docs/guidelines/purpose/purpose.md

-Arwes intends to materialize futuristic science fiction and cyberpunk concepts in a web toolset you may use to create user experiences inspired by advanced technology and alien engineering.
+Arwes intends to materialize opinionated futuristic science fiction concepts in a web toolset you may use to create user experiences inspired by advanced technology and alien engineering.